JuliaCN/JuliaZH.jl/zh_CN/stdlib/Random/docs/src/index.md

 # Reproducibility

 By using an RNG parameter initialized with a given seed, you can reproduce the same pseudorandom number sequence when running your program multiple times.
-However, a minor release of Julia (e.g. 1.3 to 1.4) *may change* the sequence of pseudorandom numbers generated from a specific seed.
+However, a minor release of Julia (e.g.
+1.3 to 1.4) *may change* the sequence of pseudorandom numbers generated from a specific seed, in particular if `MersenneTwister` is used.
 (Even if the sequence produced by a low-level function like [`rand`](@ref) does not change, the output of higher-level functions like [`randsubseq`](@ref) may change due to algorithm updates.)
 Rationale: guaranteeing that pseudorandom streams never change prohibits many algorithmic improvements.

 If you need to guarantee exact reproducibility of random data, it is advisable to simply *save the data* (e.g. as a supplementary attachment in a scientific publication).
 (You can also, of course, specify a particular Julia version and package manifest, especially if you require bit reproducibility.)

-Software tests that rely on *specific* "random" data should also generally save the data or embed it into the test code.
+Software tests that rely on *specific* "random" data should also generally either save the data, embed it into the test code, or use third-party packages like [StableRNGs.jl](https://github.com/JuliaRandom/StableRNGs.jl).
 On the other hand, tests that should pass for *most* random data (e.g. testing `A \ (A*x) ≈ x` for a random matrix `A = randn(n,n)`) can use an RNG with a fixed seed to ensure that simply running the test many times does not encounter a failure due to very improbable data (e.g. an extremely ill-conditioned matrix).

 The statistical *distribution* from which random samples are drawn *is* guaranteed to be the same across any minor Julia releases.